 Alexandria3k documentation

-The alexandria3k package supplies a library and a command-line tool providing efficient relational query access to the following large scientific publication open data sets.
+The alexandria3k package supplies a library and a command-line tool providing fast and space-efficient relational query access to the following large scientific publication open data sets.
 Data are decompressed on the fly, thus allowing the package’s use even on storage-restricted laptops.
+The alexandria3k package supports the following large data sets.

-• PubMed (43 GB compressed, 327 GB uncompressed).
+• PubMed (47 GiB compressed, 707 GiB uncompressed — as of April 2025).
 This comprises more than 36 million citations for biomedical literature from MEDLINE, life science journals, and online books, with rich domain-specific metadata, such as MeSH indexing, funding, genetic, and chemical details.

-• ORCID summary data set (25 GB compressed, 435 GB uncompressed).
-This contains about 78 million author details records.
+• ORCID summary data set (37 GiB compressed, 651 GiB uncompressed — as of October 2024).
+This contains about 22 million author details records.

-• DataCite (22 GB compressed, 197 GB uncompressed).
+• DataCite (24 GiB compressed, 347 GiB uncompressed — as of 2024).
 This comprises research outputs and resources, such as data, pre-prints, images, and samples, containing about 50 million work entries.

-• United States Patent Office issued patents (11 GB compressed, 115 GB uncompressed).
-This containins about 5.4 million records.
+• United States Patent Office issued patents (12 GiB compressed, 128 GiB uncompressed — as of January 2025).
+This contains about 5.4 million records.

 Further supported data sets include funder bodies, journal names, open access journals, and research organizations.